 The breakfast food offering is extensive, with loads of pastries, cereals, fruit, yogurt.
 It is replenished regularly but on a self-service layout which limits the hygiene on a winter’s day when everyone seems to be coughing with a cold.
 I prefer sealed foods in this kind of environment, and the only sealed food that I could find on this visit was Kettle chips.
 There are two main help yourself bars (people were helping themselves to wines and spirits at 11:00 am – they clearly have more stressful lives than me), with every liqueur you could think of plus snacky nut things and mini cans of coke, sprite, etc. Also on offer are Newspapers in a variety of languages.
 From the UK, they have every paper except the Telegraph, plus some business skewed magazines.

 Is the Club lounge worth paying extra for?
 For me, no. Is Club Europe worth paying for?
 Read our thoughts here.

 I don’t feel the club lounge is worth paying for in Heathrow Terminal 5.
 I do absolutely recommend club lounges to de-stress, but I honestly found this lounge as stressful as not having it.
 The food is OK, but my salad was nicer on the flight itself, and because I am equally happy with a sealed sandwich, I don’t make proper use of the free bar or the food offerings.
 So for this luxury traveler, the lounge really doesn’t offer value.
 Next time I’m in terminal 5, I shall find the nicest restaurant and park myself there instead.

-British Airways features in my top Business Class Airlines and I compare British Airways Club World Vs Virgin Atlantic Upper Class including the Galleries Lounges Vs Virgin’s Clubhouses.
-If you enjoyed this review you may be interested in my other airline reviews and airport lounge reviews.
+British Airways features in our top Business Class Airlines and we compare British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.